 Open to Undergraduates Only

-In honor of Memorial Day, there will be no classes on Sunday, May 26, and
+In honor of Shavuot and Memorial Day, there will be no classes on

 Session I is a unique learning experience in which classes meet six days a week, Sunday through Friday.
 Courses are given at the undergraduate level and are open to students of the Albert A. List College of Jewish Studies of The Jewish Theological Seminary and undergraduates enrolled at other universities.
 Outside students need to demonstrate proficiency in Hebrew beyond the introductory level.